oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.23.2 Disconnect Flags

-The Disconnect Flags is 1 byte field located at byte 3 which contains parameters specifying the behavior of the MQTT-SN sleep on the gateway.

-The Disconnect *Flags* field includes the following flags:
+The Disconnect Flags is 1 byte field The Disconnect *Flags* field includes the following flags:

 -   **Reason Code Present:** Stored in Bit 3 Does the reason code exist on the packet